WindowsDamagingTool11/Shutdown-Logoff-Program/README.md

 # Shutdown/Logoff Program
 To Access Full Power Options
-To shutdown computers that have no power options or cannot be done from administator purposes or IT Administators restrictions, This tool will allow you to do that without the requirement of a system administator or an IT Strict Policy, This has the following,
+To shutdown computers that have no power options or cannot be done from administrator purposes or IT Administrators restrictions, This tool will allow you to do that without the requirement of a system administrator or an IT Strict Policy, This has the following,

 The Tool has the following power/logout options: